mudiadamz/my_simple_os/readme.md

 qemu-system-i386 -kernel myos.bin
 ```

-* 2. Run the cd rom version with Grub
+2. Run the cd rom version with Grub
-To build a cd rom version, which you can actually run on a real machine, you need to switch to the `cdrom` branch.
+To build a cd rom version, which you can actually run on a real machine (but don't it may erase your data!).
+To build cd rom format, first switch to the `cdrom` branch, then run the `build.sh`.
 To run on Qemu, do the same thing except run ISO format instead.
-And also you need to have grub utility.
+And also you need to have grub utility on your WSL disto.

 ```
 sudo apt install xorriso grub-pc-bin